Dogue de Bordeaux dog breed

 About the Dogue de Bordeaux

-The Dogue de Bordeaux is a very large working dogs known for its balanced nature and capable mind.
-Well-suited to apartment living, the Dogue de Bordeaux is best matched with experienced owners.
+The Dogue de Bordeaux is a large working dog known for being deeply loving with its family and reserved with strangers.
+With a capable mind, well-suited to apartment living, the Dogue de Bordeaux is best matched with experienced owners.
 Typically standing 23 to 27 inches tall at the shoulder and weighing Starts at 100 pounds, this breed has a life expectancy of 8 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Dogue de Bordeaux brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Dogue de Bordeaux is content with moderate daily activity.
 Deeply affectionate, the Dogue de Bordeaux loves being close to its people and forms strong bonds with every member of the household.